-- Another's person's original idea, theory, or words - Facts or statistics from a source that are not commonly known - Graphs or illustrations - Papers from a previous class
+- Another's person's original idea, theory, or words - Facts or statistics from a source that are not commonly known - Graphs or illustrations - Papers from a previous class - Content obtained from Generative Artificial Intelligence (GenAI)

 Direct Quotations:

 Use quotation marks to enclose direct quotations.
 A direct quote must present the words exactly as they appear in the source unless you use ellipsis marks (...) or brackets [...] to indicate you have made changes in the text.
 All direct quotations must be cited (see the sections on MLA, APA and Chicago Style citations).
 The citation below is an example of MLA style.